tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 - Look for the request with a name like **Set your oAuth 2.0 Token in Authorization tab**
 - Please don't try to do a bunch of manual work on your token setup or get fancy here.
 Again, it's all filled in with variables already.

-Follow these steps to establish and used your token.
+Follow these steps to establish and use your token.
 These or something very similar will be provided as an error in the **Console** if there's an oAuth error state:

 1. Click on the Request with a name like "Set your oAuth 2.0 Token here in Authorization tab"
 2. Click the "Authorization" tab